 On reaching 65, Gavaskar pulled one off Noreiga to Lloyd at square-leg.
 West Indies saw a chance when Ajit Wadekar, the Indian captain, perished first ball.
 Solkar walked out, and Sardesai and Solkar showed ominous signs of an encore of their partnership in the Kingston Test after Solkar was dropped twice off Sobers, then bowling his chinaman.
 India ended the day on 247 for 4, 33 runs ahead, with Sardesai on 83 and Solkar on 24.

 Sardesai batted brilliantly early on day three, using sublime footwork to thwart the spin of Noreiga and Sobers.
 Solkar, too, hung around, and the score began to accumulate.
 Sobers got desperate in search of wickets, tried out everyone including Davis and Lloyd, but Sardesai and Solkar could not be separated.
 In Sardesai’s words, “a time comes when you feel nobody can get you out, and I had that feeling all through that Caribbean tour”.

 West Indies got off to a solid start; Fredericks was in his elements, and Kanhai, opening batting instead of Camacho (who was injured while fielding), supported him well before he fell to Bedi for 27.
-Davis, the hero of the first innings, walked out with the team score on 73 for one.
-They ended the day at 150 for one, 12 runs ahead, with Fredericks on a dominating 80, and Davis supporting him with 33.
-It looked a 50-50 Test from there.
+Davis, the hero of the first innings, walked out with the team score on 73 for 1.
+They ended the day at 150 for 1, 12 runs ahead, with Fredericks on a dominating 80, and Davis supporting him with 33.
+The chances looked 50-50 Test from there.